OCA/project/project_closing/README.rst

 Project closing
 ===============

-Automatic account analytic closing when related project is closed. and if a project is opened, the related analytic account will be re-opened.
+Automatic account analytic closing when related project is closed, and if a project is opened, the related analytic account will be re-opened.